galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/simbank-IVT.md

 ---
 SimBank comes with a selection of prepared Galasa tests:

-- A basic Installation Verification Test (IVT) using a Manager that provides a 3270 terminal interface - `SimBankIVT.java`.
+- A basic Installation Verification Test (IVT) logs on to SimBank and examines an account - `SimBankIVT.java`.
-- A test that updates an account using web services - `BasicAccountCreditTest.java`.
+- A test that updates an account using web services and examines the changes with 3270 screens - `BasicAccountCreditTest.java`.
-- A test that uses a provisioned account object to perform a series of credit tests - `ProvisionedAccountCreditTests.java`.
+- A test that uses a provisioned account object to perform the same test as above in an improved test design - `ProvisionedAccountCreditTests.java`.

 # SimBankIVT.java
-1. Ensure that Eclipse is running and that you have launched the SimBank server as described [here](/docs/first-steps/simbank).
+1. Ensure that Eclipse is running and that you have launched SimBank as described [here](/docs/first-steps/simbank).
 1. Choose *File > New > Example*, select *SimBank example projects* and press *Next*.
 1. Confirm your *New project* prefix (it's OK to leave it as `dev.galasa.simbank`) and press *Finish*.
 In your *Package Explorer* (if it's not visible, choose *Window > Show View > Package Explorer*), two new entries appear:
 ```
 dev.galasa.simbank.manager
 dev.galasa.simbank.tests
 ```
-1. Expand *dev.galasa.simbank.tests > src/main/java > galasa.test* in your *Package Explorer* and select *SimBankIVT.java*.
+1. Expand *dev.galasa.simbank.tests > src/main/java > deve.galasa.simbank.tests* in your *Package Explorer* and select *SimBankIVT.java*.
 1. Choose *Run > Run Configurations* and look for and select *Galasa* in the left pane this time (not Galasa SimBank).
 1. Right-click *Galasa* and choose *New Configuration*.
 1. In the dialog, choose *Browse* to locate your project - `dev.galasa.simbank.tests`, then press *Search* to locate your test class, *SimBankIVT*.